avibrown/playtronica-tools/README.md

 Navigate to the host directory and run using `python main.py` (You can do this by opening command prompt and entering `python C:\path\to\host\directory\main.py`).
 You should see the interface below.

-~NOTE that on Mac you may need to run as administrator using `sudo python3 main.py`~

-Actually, running stuff with sudo is quite dangerous and an anti-pattern one should avoid.
-Check if you are a member of the `audio` group: `grep audio /etc/group` and if not, add your `USER` to it: `sudo adduser USER audio`.
+NOTE that on Mac you may need to run as administrator using `sudo python3 main.py`.
+A better idea would be to  check if you are a member of the `audio` group: `grep audio /etc/group` and if not, add your `USER` to it: `sudo adduser USER audio`.
-If you don't have an audio group, create one.
-[I found this random guide about linux/midi](http://www.tedfelix.com/linux/linux-midi.html#audio-group) through a 5-second search, and since that is equal to the amount of time I spent reading it, I don't want to (not) recommend it, just saying: it is out there, you'll manage. :)

-Then I can run `python3 ./main.py` without any issues on Linux.

 ![Interface](https://i.imgur.com/hSzlhde.png)